Garnishing Wages for Student Loans Is On Hold: What Does It Mean for You

 There are also other ways to avoid wage garnishment without getting out of default.
 You could:

-Negotiate your loan repayment.
+Negotiate a loan repayment.
 If you come to a voluntary agreement to pay your debt, you could avoid wage garnishment.
 You must get the lender to agree to the terms.
 You also must make your first payment no later than 30 days from the date you got the notice of garnishment.

 Request a hearing.
 You can request a hearing to question if the debt is valid.
 You can also request a hearing to object to garnishment because it would cause extreme financial hardship.
-Finally, you could argue garnishment can't be used because you've been working for your employer for less than 12 months after you were involuntarily separated from a previous job.
+Finally, you could argue that garnishment can't be used because you've been working for your employer for less than 12 months after you were involuntarily separated from a previous job.

 If you're hoping to avoid garnishment through a hearing, you must make your request in writing.
 You must postmark it no more than 30 days from getting your notice of default.
 You also need proof of your objections, or proof of extreme financial hardship or a short employment history.